The Fall of the American Wine Industry

 Shaping the American Wine Industry

 On January 16th, 1919, the US Congress ratified the 18th Amendment, prohibiting the transportation, production, and sale of intoxicating drinks, including wines.
 However, possession and consumption remained legal.
-The actual ban began in January the following year, and it would stay in place until December 15th, 1933, when the 21st Amendment took effect.
+The actual ban began in January of the following year, and it would stay in place until December 15th, 1933, when the 21st Amendment took effect.
 In addition to the 18th Amendment, another act was introduced.

 The National Prohibition Act provided the public with the necessary information and the proper education to understand the legal changes.
 Throughout this period, there were some exceptions, permitting fuel, research, and industries that needed alcohol in their major operations, together with those that required it for religious and medicinal purposes, to carry on with their businesses.